Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Follow-Bench

 Proxemic constraints are considered standard practice in recent RPF literature~\cite{montesdeoca2022person,peng2024dual,sekiguchi2021uncertainty}.
 Accordingly, each planner maintains a ``comfortable'' following distance of 1.5 m within the target's personal space.
 To mitigate target obstruction, we adopt adaptive following-position adjustments similar to~\cite{sekiguchi2021uncertainty,hu2013design}.
 In addition, each baseline is equipped with a standard RPF search module~\cite{algabri2021target,lee2018robust,do2017reliable} that re-finds the target after loss by navigating to the Kalman-filter-predicted position.

-Given the prominence of MPC-based approaches, we additionally reproduce two MPC variants: (i) MPC w/ trajectory prediction (\textbf{MPC w/ Traj.}) \cite{sekiguchi2021uncertainty}, which guides the robot along a predicted target trajectory inferred from historical motion.
+Given the prominence of the \textbf{MPC}-based planner, we further reproduce two of its representative variants: (i) MPC w/ trajectory prediction (\textbf{MPC w/ Traj.}) \cite{sekiguchi2021uncertainty}, which guides the robot along a predicted target trajectory inferred from historical motion.
 This planner halts when the predicted trajectory exhibits high uncertainty, thereby prioritizing safety; and (ii) MPC with dynamic search fields (\textbf{MPC w/ DS.}) \cite{ye2025rpf}, which employs a dynamic search field to intelligently re-find the target after occlusion—either by overtaking occluders or by temporarily following them until an overtaking opportunity arises.

 The current release of Follow-Bench focuses on these map-independent local planners, evaluating their fundamental ability to avoid collisions and stably follow the target across diverse environments.
 To decouple motion-planning evaluation from perception, we assume perfect knowledge of the target and pedestrian positions whenever visible, with occlusion handled by the simulator's detection logic.
 Static obstacles are detected using a clustering-based method applied to 2D LiDAR input, following~\cite{han2023rda}.
-For completeness, each baseline is implemented in both differential-drive and omnidirectional versions.
+Once the pedestrains and static obstacles are detected, they are represented as polygons for downstream motion planning.